-Whether your teen was a victim of another driver’s reckless actions, or you suffered injuries due to an inexperienced teenage driver, a Cape Coral teen driver accident lawyer from our law firm can help.
+Whether your teen was a victim of another driver’s reckless actions, or you suffered injuries due to an inexperienced teenage driver, a Cape Coral car accident lawyer from our law firm can help.

 The Law Offices of Anidjar & Levine is committed to helping those injured in accidents through no fault of their own recover the compensation they may be entitled to.
-Call us now for a complimentary consultation to determine whether you have legal recourse at
+Call us now for a complimentary consultation to determine whether you have legal recourse.

 Damages You Could Recover in a Teen Driver Accident

 No two car crashes are the same, and available compensation can depend on factors like the severity of a victim’s injuries and other facts of an accident.
 However, you can generally recover compensation in a lawsuit from two categories: Economic and non-economic damages.

 An accident victim could be entitled to a range of economic damages, including:

 - Medical expenses

 - Lost income

 Victims could also receive non-economic damages with their claim.

 While non-economic damages can be tricky to calculate, they potentially make up a considerable portion of a victim’s overall settlement, especially if they suffered severe injuries and disabilities.